nonanonno/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * https://www.thetalkingsuitcase.com/wp-content/uploads/2017/05/wsi-imageoptim-French-Road-Signs-No-Entry.jpg
 * https://cdn-images-1.medium.com/max/1200/1*PoVAzAk7lTiWXHIgm2dLeQ.jpeg

-The 4th image might be difficult to classify a little because bottom of the sign is dirty.
-However, all of these images are easy to recognize for human.
+The first image is little tilted, and the background is sky.
+The second image and the third image, the 4th image has texture in the background, but the sign in the 4th image is dirty , so the 4th image might be difficult to classify. the background of the 5th image is sky.
+The brightness or the constrast of all images is not specially, thus it is easy for human to recognize the signs of the images.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).